Coast Transit Authority

 Coast Transit Authority Title VI/ADA Statement of Policy

-Effective 5/19/2022
+Effective 7/22/25

 Coast Transit Authority (CTA), a federal grant recipient, is required by the Federal Transit Administration (FTA) to conform with Title VI of the Civil Rights Act of 1964 and the Americans with Disabilities Act of 1990 and its amendments.

+Title VI of the Civil Rights Act of 1964 requires that no person in the United States, shall, on the grounds of race, color or national origin, be excluded from, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.
 Titles II and III of the Americans with Disabilities Act of 1990 provide that no entity shall discriminate against an individual with a disability in connection with the provision of transportation service.
 The law sets forth specific requirements for vehicle and facility accessibility and the provision of service, including complementary paratransit service.

 CTA is committed to enforcing the provisions of Title VI and the ADA Act and protecting the rights and opportunities of all persons associated with CTA or affected by its programs.
 This commitment includes vigorously enforcing all applicable laws and regulations that affect CTA, individuals, and those organizations, both public and private, which participate and benefit through CTA’s programs.
 CTA will take positive and realistic affirmative steps to ensure that all persons and/or firms wishing to participate in its programs are given an equal and equitable chance to participate.
 All sub-recipients and contractors are required to prevent discrimination and ensure nondiscrimination in all of their programs, activities, and services.

-CTA’s Executive Director is responsible for providing leadership, direction, and policy to ensure compliance with Title VI of the 1964 Civil Rights Act and titles II and III of the Americans with Disabilities Act.
-Any person(s) or firm(s) who feels that they have been discriminated against is encouraged to report such violations to CTA at:
+CTA’s Assistant Executive Director, is responsible for providing leadership, direction, and policy to ensure compliance with Title VI of the 1964 Civil Rights Act and titles II and III of the Americans with Disabilities Act.
+Any person(s) or firm(s) who feels that they have been discriminated against is

 Coast Transit Authority (CTA)